consbio/trefoil/README.md

 ## Where is it being used?
-This is a core dependency for ncdjango (public repo coming soon), our Django-based NetCDF map server.
+This is a core dependency for [ncdjango](https://github.com/consbio/ncdjango), our Django-based NetCDF map server.

+We are using this on a variety of internal projects within the Conservation Biology Institute.

 ## Installation